Alfanar

 • Alfanar has supported 185 social enterprises since 2004

-• The organization prioritizes depth of support over breadth, maintaining a focused portfolio
+• The organisation prioritises depth of support over breadth, maintaining a focused portfolio

 • Three-quarters of supported social enterprises reported significant improvements in impact and financial performance in 2024

-• 90% of portfolio organizations value technical support as much as or more than financial support
+• 90% of portfolio organisations value technical support as much as or more than financial support

 Reapplication Policy

 Alfanar maintains an open-door policy for reapplication.
-Organizations not selected in one round are welcome to apply for future opportunities, as rejection may be due to timing, portfolio balance, or specific programme fit rather than organizational quality.
-Organizations are encouraged to incorporate feedback and strengthen their applications before reapplying.
+Organisations not selected in one round are welcome to apply for future opportunities, as rejection may be due to timing, portfolio balance, or specific programme fit rather than organisational quality.
+Organisations are encouraged to incorporate feedback and strengthen their applications before reapplying.

 Application Success Factors